fcrepo-exts/migration-utils/README.md

 * *PID List*: When a pid-list is provided (detailed above), the migration will only be performed on the objects associated with the PIDs in the provided pid-list file.
 * *Resume*: When enabling the `resume` configuration (detailed above), a file is maintained that keeps track of the last successfully migration object.
 Subsequent executions will only migrate objects following the last migrated object.
 Note, this capability is based on the assumption that the order of objects to be migrated is deterministic and the same from one execution to the next.

+### HEAD only migrations

+Using the `--head-only` option, migrations can be done on only the HEAD versions of a datastream.
+If further specification is needed, the `--head-only-pids` can be used to provide a selection of pids and their datastreams which should be used.
+For example, if you wanted to migrate only the HEAD version for all datastreams of a pid, you could provide `repo:example-1` in the file.
+If instead you wanted to only migrate the head of the RELS-EXT for the pid, you would instead provide `repo:example-1/RELS-EXT`.

 ### Examples